johnvax/HP41-HMSIN/README.md

 # HMSIN
 A tool for HP-41

-This program is developed for the HP-41 to make it easier to enter a time in format <code>HH:MM:SS</code> (where HH is hour, MM are minutes, SS are seconds), HH can be in range 00 - 23 (hr).
+This program is developed for the HP-41 to make entering a time easier.
+Time in format <code>HH:MM:SS</code> where HH is hour, MM are minutes, SS are seconds.
+HH can be in range 00 - 23 (hr).

 The program is written in MCODE and is therefore particularly fast.
 It validates the input and stores a time in register X that is compatible with the functions of the TIME module or the HP-41CX.